kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	A. It extends almost horizontally between the infratemporal fossa and the condyle of the mandible
 	B. It consists of superficial and deep portions
 	C. It arises by two heads
-	D. It assists in opening the mouth
+	D. It assists in opening the mouth - F
-	E. It is supplied by the seventh cranial nerve
+	E. It is supplied by the seventh cranial nerve - F

-#### Answer: ?
+#### Answer: B. It consists of superficial and deep portions - ?

 ### Q1.104
-During a carotid endarterectomy, the spinal accessory nerve (cranial nerve XI) is damaged with resultant weakness and atrophy of:
+During a carotid endarterectomy, the _spinal accessory nerve_ (cranial nerve XI) is damaged with resultant weakness and atrophy of:

 	A. Rhomboid major
 	B. Teres minor